TimelyDataflow/differential-dataflow/server/README.md

 ### Stashing outputs

 Watching `println!` statements fly past is only so interesting.
 Which is to say: "not very".
 Step one is obviously to comment out the `.inspect()` line, but where do we go from there?
-Probably, we would want to publish the output, which we can do with out mutable access to `handles`.
+Probably, we would want to publish the output, which we can do with our mutable access to `handles`.

 Instead, let's look at what the `random_graph` library does.
 Now, we aren't going to look at all the code, because there is a lot of random graph stuff, but from the point where we have a differential dataflow collection of edges, which we `probe`, onwards it looks like: